splynx/docs/files/en/configuration/network/netflow_accounting/netflow_accounting.md

 **Step 2:**

 Go to `Customers → List`, open the necessary customer's profile, click on the **Services** tab and open the window to edit their Internet service.
-Specify the router that this service in connected to, the IP assignment method (pool or static) and the IP address:
+Specify the router that this service is connected to, the IP assignment method (pool or static) and the IP address:

 ![img](exp2.jpg)